myreceiptt/nota-markdown/archived-oioi/2025/06/draft-voyage-tilaka-web3.md

 ## Penutup

 Prof. NOTA percaya bahwa dengan menggabungkan kekuatan Tilaka dalam **digital identity verification** dan pengalaman Prof. NOTA, serta posisi Voyage dalam **ekosistem Web3 dan strategi komunitas**, kita dapat menciptakan solusi yang **aman, legal, terdesentralisasi, dan inklusif** — sebagai dasar masa depan identitas digital Indonesia yang berdaulat.

+---

+P.S.
+Read this document freely for information and guidance.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
+Sharing the link is allowed.
+So, share the link, not the text.
+Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+---